 Harris was born in the small coal-mining town of Linton, Indiana, as the son of two vaudevillians, Harry and Dollie Harris.
 He mostly lived with his grandmother at 190 Northeast E Street in Linton.
-His father inspired him to play a wide variety of instruments, and by age nine, Phil was drumming at the Nicklo Theater in Linton, and providing sound effects for the shows.
+His father inspired him to play a wide variety of instruments, and by age nine, Harris was drumming at the Nicklo Theater in Linton, and providing sound effects for the shows.

 When Harris turned 11, his family moved to Nashville, causing Harris to identify himself as more of a Southerner, which became the backbone of his show business identity.
-Still a teen, Harris found employment as the drummer for Francis Craig’s orchestra, and was the main attraction of the band.
+Still a teen, Harris found employment as the drummer for Francis Craig’s Orchestra and was the main attraction of the band.
 Discarding his stage name “Wonga Phillip,” he switched back to Phil Harris and formed his own group, “The Dixie Syncopators.”
-The group performed throughout the South, with Phil providing comedic vocals.
+The group performed throughout the South, with Harris providing comedic vocals.
 Later, he moved the orchestra to Los Angeles, where they headquartered in the Cocoanut Grove during the mid-1930s.

-Enthusiastically living the life of a musician, Harris mused: “A bandleader has to be more than a musician, conductor, business man and promoter.
-He must be a psychologist, diplomat and occasionally, a bit of a hero, too.”
+Enthusiastically living the life of a musician, Harris mused: “A bandleader has to be more than a musician, conductor, businessman and promoter.
+He must be a psychologist, diplomat, and occasionally, a bit of a hero, too.”

 Additionally, Harris’ group starred in several Hollywood shorts and found routine work in radio, with his vocalists Leah Ray and Ruth Robin.
 In 1936, Harris became the musical director for the Jack Benny show, taking on the persona of a carousing bandleader.
-He proved to be an excellent supporting comic, and quickly became a beloved character on The Jack Benny Program.
+He proved to be an excellent supporting comic and quickly became a beloved character on The Jack Benny Program.